Discover the benefits and risks of home equity loans and if they’re right for you. Read on to learn more.

 Before considering a home equity loan, assess your financial stability.
 Do you have a steady income, emergency savings, and a budget that accommodates the additional monthly payments?
 Taking equity out of your house should be a tool –– not a limiter –– and should not jeopardize your financial well-being or put you at risk of defaulting on your existing loans.

 Deciding whether a home equity loan is a good idea requires careful consideration of your financial situation, goals, and the potential risks and benefits involved.
-While a home equity loan can offer opportunities for leveraging the equity in your home, it’s far from the only way to access home equity –– and tools like Truehold’s sale-leaseback can help you tap into this equity without the risk of additional debt burden.
+While a home equity loan can offer opportunities for leveraging the equity in your home, it’s far from the only way to access home equity –– and tools like Truehold’s sell and stay transaction can help you tap into this equity without the risk of additional debt burden.

-Offering many of the benefits of a home equity loan without any of the risks, more and more Americans are choosing Truehold’s sale-leaseback to tap into their home equity.
+Offering many of the benefits of a home equity loan without any of the risks, more and more Americans are choosing Truehold’s sell and stay transaction to tap into their home equity.
 Reach out today to learn more!

 Sources: